Urinary Incontinence 101

 We created this guide to help you better understand bladder leakage, and hopefully make leaks easier to manage – or even stop – everyday.

-Causes of Bladder Leakage
+Causes of Bladder Leakage in Women

 Some causes include weak bladder muscles, complications after childbirth and surgery.
 But as we mentioned before, bladder leakage isn’t a disease.
 Often times, modifying everyday habits and lifestyle changes can help reduce or eliminate the symptoms.
 If the symptoms persist and become very bothersome, please do not hesitate to consult with your primary physician or ob-gyn doctor.